Jared Borgetti

-Jared Francisco Borgetti Echavarría ([xaˈɾeð βoɾˈxeti]; born 14 August 1973) is a Mexican former professional footballer who currently works as a commentator for ESPN Deportes and ESPN Mexico.
+Jared Francisco Borgetti Echavarría ([xaˈɾeð βoɾˈxeti]; born 14 August 1973) is a Mexican former professional footballer who works as a commentator for ESPN Deportes and ESPN Mexico.

-As a player, Borgetti was known as a prolific goal scorer at both club and national level, and was renowned for his heading ability.
-With 46 goals, Borgetti is the second all-time leading goal scorer (behind Javier Hernández) of the Selección de fútbol de México.
-He is the Santos Laguna top goal scorer with 205 goals.
-He was popularly known by the nickname of El Zorro del Desierto ("The Desert Fox") in reference to his debut team, Atlas, and his birthplace.
+A forward, Borgetti earned a reputation as a prolific goal scorer, particularly noted for his exceptional heading skills.
+He spent most of his playing career with Santos Laguna, where he is the club's all-time leading scorer.
+Borgetti ranks as the third highest scorer in the history of the Mexican football league.

+On the international stage, Borgetti made over 80 appearances and scored 46 goals, making him the second all-time leading scorer for the national team.
+He represented Mexico at the FIFA World Cup in 2002 and 2006.

 Club career

 Santos Laguna

-Borgetti began his club career with Atlas in the Primera División de México on 6 March 1994, debuting in a 3–1 loss to Club América.
+Borgetti began his club career with Atlas in the Mexican Primera División on 6 March 1994, debuting in a 3–1 loss to Club América.
 After two successful seasons, he signed with Santos Laguna, where he claimed three golden boot titles for most goals in the season in his seven-year participation with club.
 With Santos, he won two league championships.
 Borgetti later signed a one-year contract with promoted team Dorados de Sinaloa, where he stated he wanted to play in his home team, before joining Pachuca, at the latter where he had little activity due to the qualifying games for the World Cup.